nicklausbrown/data-science-platform-requirements/index.md

 ## Annotation and sampling system
 ### Implementation Details
 - Supports all standard target annotation types (category, image segmentation, named entity, etc.) in an attractive UI
-- Provides a simple way to ingest training records into the feature store if the data is external to the platform
+- Provides a simple way to ingest training records into the [feature store](#feature-store-for-models) if the data is external to the platform
 - Annotations are automatically attached to training records in the feature store along with additional metadata about: who did the annotation, when it was done, if more than one person annotated, if the annotation was done by a software system, if there are discrepancies on the annotation
 - Supports active learning for annotations to reduce time to first model training and prototyping
 - Connects to a simplistic modeling backend which provides baseline model training and evaluation with boosting algorithms (or pretrained NN in some cases) to evaluate if annotation is achieving baseline “accuracy” requirements - indicating that annotation may slow down or stop
 - Samples training records for annotation in simple, stratified, or cluster random sampling accord to data scientists requirements for macro vs micro model evaluation
-- Allows data scientists to register a model with the annotation system when in inference mode to perform ongoing sampling for annotation to feed to the production monitoring system to track “accuracy” in production
+- Allows data scientists to register a model with the annotation system when in inference mode to perform ongoing sampling for annotation to feed to the production monitoring system to track prediction performance in production

 ### Stakeholder Motivations
 - As a data scientist, I want an annotation and sampling system to allow me to enjoyably and easily create new training/validation data for problems that are not automatically labeled (or take too long to get labeled).
 I want the system to allow me to train a baseline model and understand problem feasibility as quickly as possible.
 I also want to automate inference evaluation for models as much as possible to allow me to move on to new exciting tasks.